 One cannot expect the life insurance companies to issue the policy immediately like the general insurance companies would do.
 This is due to the medical underwriting and the process involved in the life insurance policy issuance.
 Public sector life insurance companies are notoriously known to delay the issuance of the life insurance policies.
 This is due to the lethargic attitude as well as the incomplete information provided by the agent of the life insurance company.
 These days’ private life insurance companies are issuing life insurance policies with telemedical declarations from the proposer instead of demanding for physical medical tests.
 This also reduces the time taken to issue the life insurance policy as the physical medical test reports need to be sent to the life insurance office from where the life insurance policy issuance would be done.

-Endorsement might attract extra premium from the insured depending on the type of endorsement.
-There are two types of endorsements namely: - Financial and Non financial endorsement.
-Non-financial endorsements include Name correction, Address correction etc. which do not alter the risk taken by the insurance company while the financial endorsements include addition of riders such as Disability rider, Critical illness rider, increase of sum assured etc. Endorsements such as addition of riders and increase of sum assured might require the insured to undergo certain medical tests and which may increase the time taken for issuing the endorsement.
+Endorsement might attract an extra premium from the insured depending on the type of endorsement.
+There are two types of endorsements namely: - Financial and Non-financial endorsement.
+Non-financial endorsements include Name correction, Address correction, etc. which do not alter the risk taken by the insurance company while the financial endorsements include the addition of riders such as Disability rider, Critical illness rider, increase of sum assured, etc. Endorsements such as the addition of riders and increase of sum assured might require the insured to undergo certain medical tests and which may increase the time taken for issuing the endorsement.

-Solvency ratio is the ratio of companies assets to its liabilities any given point of time.
+Solvency ratio is the ratio of companies assets to its liabilities at any given point in time.
 Solvency ratio can be defined as the measurement of an insurance company’s ability to meet its financial obligations and other commitments.
-Solvency ratio is the company’s cash flow which can meet the long term and short term liabilities of the insurance company.
+Solvency ratio is the company’s cash flow that can meet the long-term and short-term liabilities of the insurance company.
 As per the IRDA guidelines, all insurance companies are required to maintain 150% solvency ratio to minimize the risk of bankruptcy.
-In simple terms solvency ratio indicated the capability of the insurance company to settle the entire claim in any extreme situation.
+In simple terms, the solvency ratio indicated the capability of the insurance company to settle the entire claim in any extreme situation.

-Persistency ratio in life insurance policy is the number of life insurance policies which are being renewed each year with timely payment of premium by the customers.
+The persistency ratio in a life insurance policy is the number of life insurance policies that are being renewed each year with the timely payment of premium by the customers.
 Persistency ratio can also be defined as the number of net active policies with the life insurance company to the total number of issued policies.
 This ratio indicates the number of policyholders paying their premium regularly to the insurance company without any default.

-The ratio is measured for the financial year or a combination of financial years starting from 1st year to 5th year.
-First year’s persistency ratio is estimated in the 1st month of second year and so on, that’s the reason why the persistency ratio is indicated as 13th month ratio, 25th month ratio, 37th month ratio and so on.
-There could be many reasons for policyholder defaulting on the premiums to be paid to the life insurance companies and few of them include:
+The ratio is measured for the financial year or a combination of financial years starting from 1st year to the 5th year.
+The first year’s persistency ratio is estimated in the 1st month of the second year and so on, that’s the reason why the persistency ratio is indicated as a 13th-month ratio, 25th-month ratio, 37th-month ratio, and so on.
+There could be many reasons for policyholders defaulting on the premiums to be paid to the life insurance companies and a few of them include:

 - Customers do not value the policy.
 There would be few customers who do not know the real value of the policy and thereby stop making payments to continue the life insurance policy.

-- There could be few cases where the policies are taken by customers due to force of the agents or family members and friends who work as the life insurance agents.
-After paying the first premium, customers would neglect paying the next instalment resulting in the policy getting lapsed.
+- There could be a few cases where the policies are taken by customers due to the force of the agents or family members and friends who work as the life insurance agents.
+After paying the first premium, customers would neglect paying the next installment resulting in the policy getting lapsed.

-- Some customers might not be satisfied with the returns from the product, and then discontinue the premium payment after few years, which in turn increase the persistency ratio of the life insurance company.
-This happens mostly in the case of ULIPs where the returns promised by the agent would turn out to be false forcing the customers to cancel the policy or stop the premium payments.
+- Some customers might not be satisfied with the returns from the product, and then discontinue the premium payment after a few years, which in turn increases the persistency ratio of the life insurance company.
+This happens mostly in the case of ULIPs where the returns promised by the agent would turn out to be falsely forcing the customers to cancel the policy or stop the premium payments.

-Persistency ratio should also be observed by the customers before deciding on the life insurance policy as the persistency ratio plays a major role on the goodwill of the insurance company.
-Most of the life insurance companies operating in the Indian market have 50% 13th month persistency ratio which is treated as acceptable due to the above mentioned reasons, anything above this limit should be carefully analyzed by the customer before purchasing the life insurance policy from the life insurance company.
+The persistency ratio should also be observed by the customers before deciding on the life insurance policy as the persistency ratio plays a major role in the goodwill of the insurance company.
+Most of the life insurance companies operating in the Indian market have a 50% 13th-month persistency ratio which is treated as acceptable due to the above-mentioned reasons, anything above this limit should be carefully analyzed by the customer before purchasing the life insurance policy from the life insurance company.

 Terms & Conditions:

-Please visit our portal our portal to compare life insurance policies from different life insurance companies and select the best life insurance policy plan which fits all your requirements.
+Please visit our portal to compare the best life insurance policies from the top insurance companies in India using life insurance comparison tool and select the best life insurance policy plan which fits all your requirements.